tidalcycles/tidalcycles.github.io/_patterns/sequences.md

 When you run the code above, you are replacing the previous pattern with another one on-the-fly.
 Congratulations, you're live coding.

-> You can find (and if you like, add to) the samples in the samples folder
-> inside the Dirt folder.
-They're in 'wav' format.

 ### Playing More Than One Sequence